Stephane Morera

 SEO (Search Engine Optimization) is about getting your website to rank high when someone types a query into Google or Bing.
 You optimize pages, build backlinks, use the right keywords, and try to land on page one.

-AEO (Answer Engine Optimization) is about getting your business cited as the answer when an AI generates a response to a question.
-You're not trying to rank a page — you're trying to become the source the AI trusts.
+AEO (Answer Engine Optimization) is about getting your business cited as the answer when an AI-powered search engine generates a response.
+You're not trying to rank a page, you're trying to become the source the AI trusts.

 Same customer, same intent, different system.
 One system returns links.
-The other returns answers.
+The other returns direct answers.

-If you want to go deeper on what AEO actually involves, this post breaks it down from scratch.
+If you want to go deeper on what AEO actually involves, we break it down from scratch in a separate post.

-The technical overlap is real — good site structure, fast load times, and quality content help both.
+The technical overlap is real.
+Good site structure, fast load times, and quality content help all three.
 But the strategic intent is different.
-SEO is about competing for positions.
-AEO is about becoming a trusted source.
+SEO competes for positions.
+AEO competes to be the selected answer.
+GEO competes to be the source the model quotes.

 Why AI search matters right now